awsdocs/amazon-ecs-developer-guide/doc_source/firelens-concatanate-multiline.md

 1. If you do not see the `ecsTaskExecutionRole` role, you must create the role\.
 For information about how to create the role, see [Amazon ECS task execution IAM role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html) in the *Amazon Elastic Container Service Developer Guide*\.

-## Determine when to use the the multiline log setting<a name="determine-filter"></a>
+## Determine when to use the multiline log setting<a name="determine-filter"></a>

 The following are example log snippets that you see in the CloudWatch Logs console with the default log setting\.
 You can look at the line that starts with `log` to determine if you need the multiline filter\.
-When the context is the same, you can use the multiline log setting, In this example, the contect is "
+When the context is the same, you can use the multiline log setting, In this example, the context is "

 ```
 2022-09-20T15:47:56:595-05-00                           {"container_id": "82ba37cada1d44d389b03e78caf74faa-EXAMPLE", "container_name": "example-app", "source=": "stdout", "log": ": "     at com.myproject.modele.(MyProject.badMethod.java:22)",